Timi-G/amazon-Product-Listing/README.md

 - Make sure to create a new superuser account with `python manage.py createsuperuser`.
 - To go to the admin panel for your Django website:
   - Run `python manage.py runserver` in terminal.
-  - Enter in the link `localhost/admin` into your browser (note that your localhost will display in terminal).
+  - Enter in the link `{localhost}/admin` into your browser (note that your localhost will display in terminal e.g. http://127.0.0.1:8000/admin).
   - Create new brands in 'Brands' like Nike, Microsoft, et cetera.
-- To utilize scheduling and periodic tasking:
+- To utilize scheduling and periodic tasking, open a new terminal:
   - Windows
     - First, start your broker.
 The redis application — which is the broker used for this project — has already been made available; simply run it this way:
       - Navigate to the root directory in your terminal.